-A while ago, I wrote a guide about pushd, popd and dirs commands, which are used for CLI faster navigation.
+A while ago, we learned about pushd, popd and dirs commands, which are used for CLI faster navigation.
 These three commands provides a way faster navigation between directories.
-Today, I stumbled upon a similar tool called “shortcut” that can also be used for faster and easier navigation between a stack of directories.
+Today, I stumbled upon a similar tool called "shortcut" that can also be used for faster and easier navigation between a stack of directories.
 You can use this tiny tool for making shortcuts to your most commonly and frequently used directories in your SHELL.
 It is known to work on ZSH and BASH shells.

 To install shortcut, git clone its repository:

 The above command will clone the contents in a folder called "shortcut" in your current working directory.

 Go to the "shortcut" directory:

 The above command will put an executable shortcut in /usr/local/bin, and append a shell function called sc to your .zshrc.

 cat alias.sh >> ~/.bashrc

 Save and close the file.
 Then, run the following command to install "shortcut":